 It is likely that your new purpose (sending marketing emails) is compatible with the context in which you collected the consumer's personal information (processing an order), given:

-The CCPA lists seven specific business purposes.
-The wording of this section of the CCPA implies that the list is exhaustive, i.e. that there are no business purposes other than these seven.
+The CCPA (CPRA) lists specific business purposes.
+The wording of this section of the act implies that the list is exhaustive, i.e. that there are no business purposes other than these seven.

 Personal information may be disclosed for auditing purposes if the auditing is "related to a current interaction with the consumer and concurrent transactions."

-The CCPA provides a non-exhaustive list of three examples of auditing:
+The CCPA (CPRA) provides a non-exhaustive list of three examples of auditing: